Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 one flesh.
 (Genesis 2:24 NASB)

-FOR THIS REASON A MAN SHALL LEAVE HIS FATHER AND MOTHER AND SHALL BE JOINED TO HIS WIFE, AND THE
+FOR THIS REASON, A MAN SHALL LEAVE HIS FATHER AND MOTHER AND SHALL BE JOINED TO HIS WIFE, AND

-Most Christians know of the love of Christ for His ecclesia and that He is the Head of His Body.
-Christ and His
+Most Christians know of the love of Christ for His ecclesia and that He is the head of His body.
+Jesus and His ecclesia

-ecclesia is a secret or mystery.
-However, Paul uses this mystery to reinforce the point that husband and wife are
+is a secret or mystery.
+However, Paul uses this mystery to reinforce the point that husband and wife are to exemplify

-to exemplify this same type of love relationship.
-He relates the love relationship of Christ and His ecclesia to the
+this same type of love relationship.
+He relates the love relationship of Christ and His ecclesia to the love relationship

-(23) For the husband is the head of the wife, as Christ also is the head of the church, He Himself being the
+For the husband is the head of the wife even as Christ is the head of the church, his body, and is himself its

-everything.
-(25) Husbands, love your wives, just as Christ also loved the church and gave Himself up for her,
+Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her,

-(26) so that He might sanctify her, having cleansed her by the washing of water with the word, (27) that He
+having cleansed her by the washing of water with the word, so that he might present the church to himself

 Husbands love your wives.
 Do we not think that this same command applied to Adam, a type of Christ?
 Was Adam